ARMmbed/mbed-os-experimental-ble-services/doc/DEVELOPMENT.md

 It is possible to develop services in your native environment and IDE of your choice (including VSCode!).

-The following softwares are required to build and run the unit tests from this
+The following software packages are required to build and run the unit tests from this
 repository:
 - CMake
 - Git